jryans/debug-info-issues/basic/var-args/coverage.md

 * Calling function with variadic arguments
 * Tracking the value of a pointer whose own address is also taken
+* Gather address loads as value events (in addition to stores)

 Results appear to be INCORRECT as of tool 96cffc10: